client9/client9-website/_posts/2012-07-25-libinjection.md

 > github for integration into applications, web application firewalls,
 > or porting to other programming languages.

-Subscribe to the mailing list or send me an email for a copy or early access.

 Nice shoutout from [Veracode's blog](http://www.veracode.com/blog/2012/07/veracode-research-at-blackhat-2012/) on what to see at Black Hat 2012:

 > “Libinjection: A C library for SQLi Detection and Generation Through